702nADOS/702nADOS.github.io/pages/argOS/u-boot.md

 ---

 # U-Boot
-This page describes how to build (mainline) U-Boot for various platforms, used by the argos-research project.
+This page describes how to build (mainline) U-Boot for various platforms used by the argos-research project.
-Already prepared images can be found at the bottom of the page.
+Already prepared images can be found [at the bottom of the page](#prepared-images).

 ## Preparation
 ```sh